tamirgen/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game
 ------------------

-The Tic-Tac-Toe game is a Python game that run on the mock terminal on Heroku.
+The Tic-Tac-Toe game is a Python game that runs on the mock terminal by Heroku.

-It is a two players game and the target is complete a line, column or a diagnol before the other player.
+It is a two players game and the target is to complete a line, column or a diagnol before the other player.
-The game was disgn in order to develop the ablty of a player to anticipate to other player moves and to prepair a strategy of winning using the minimum moves possible.
+The game was design in order to develop the ability of a player to anticipate the other player moves and to prepair a strategy of winning using the minimum possible moves.

 [Here is a link to the live version of the game](https://tic-tac-toe-tamir.herokuapp.com/)